 1.Make a cold wash bath

 Think of handwashing as giving your clothes a bath – you need to get the tub nice and ready before putting your Kuwaii garment into it!
 The force of water straight from a tap can cause stress on the fabric, and detergent can be more difficult to rinse out when poured directly onto clothing.
-So instead, fill your sink or basin with cool water and add the recommended dose of a good quality detergent as it’s filling – we love Eco Store or Earth Choice, which are both vegan and not tested on animals.
+So instead, fill your sink or basin with cool water and add the recommended dose of a good quality detergent as it’s filling – we love Dirt which is an Australian made eco-laundry detergent that is cruelty-free.
 Swish the detergent in the water to make sure it has completely dissolved, then lay your garment in the water and gently press it down to fully immerse it.

 2. Be gentle with stains